Krzysztof Lenk

-Krzysztof Lenk (also known as Kris; July 21, 1936 — May 22, 2018) was a graphic designer known as a specialist of visual communication, and a celebrated educator.
+Krzysztof Lenk (also known as Kris; July 21, 1936 – May 22, 2018) was a Polish graphic designer known as a specialist of visual communication, and a celebrated educator.
 During his career, he designed numerous magazines and publications, posters and book covers, diagrams and information maps; he was a professor of graphic design at Academy of Fine Arts in Łódź, Poland, and later at Rhode Island School of Design (RISD) in the US; co-founder (with Paul Kahn) of Dynamic Diagrams, a firm specializing in information design, where he served as creative director between 1990 and 2001.
 Krzysztof Lenk shared his expertise through numerous lectures, workshops and conferences in many countries.
 He was an author and co-author of many books and articles.
 For his achievements he received an Honorary Doctorate Degree at the Academy of Fine Arts in Katowice, Poland, his alma mater.

 Early years and education

 Krzysztof Lenk was born in 1936 in Warsaw, Poland.
 His early memories include time witnessing World War II.
 After the war he lived in Warsaw with his parents and later his wife and children throughout the first half of his life.
 He studied at the Warsaw Academy of Fine Art and then at the Department of Graphic Design of the Academy of Fine Arts in Katowice, where he graduated in 1961.
 After earning his degree, Lenk worked as a freelance artist designing books, book covers and posters.
-He travelled to Paris, where he worked for the Société Nouvelle d’Information et Publicité (SNIP) advertising agency (which later became TBWA) and for the magazine Jeune Afrique.
+He travelled to Paris, where he worked for the Société Nouvelle d'Information et Publicité (SNIP) advertising agency (which later became TBWA) and for the magazine Jeune Afrique.
 These experiences led him to discover his interest for design of information and narration, and steered his work toward magazines.

 Back in Warsaw, in 1969 he designed a weekly magazine, Perspektywy, and maintained position as its art director until 1972.
 Between 1970 and 1981, he also art directed other magazines, such as Polish Art Review, Problemy, Ilustrowany Magazyn Turystyczny, Przeglad Techniczny, and Animafilm.
 During this time he also designed numerous books, albums and professional publications.

 In 1970-71 he co-designed a large promotional campaign for the German company ERCO Leuchten, which produced lighting fixtures made by leading designers of Europe.

 In 1973, Lenk started his career as an educator in Academy of Fine Arts in Łódź, where he taught typography and design of periodicals in the Graphic Design department until 1982.
 During the academic year of 1979/80, he travelled on invitation to teach at Ohio State University in Columbus, OH.
 Over the course of those years he received an award from the Polish Ministry of Art and Culture for his educational excellence.